 This page includes rules and guidelines for community members who act as Moderators of the Mozilla Support Forums.
-For general guidelines on how to use the Mozilla Support Forums please check our Forum rules and guidelines.
+For general guidelines on how to use the Mozilla Support Forums please check our Mozilla Support rules and guidelines.

 Table of Contents